sf-wdi-26/modules/w08/d02/m3-testing-w-jasmine/readme.md

 I'm not even going to bother running `spec` because I know all but one of these tests will fail.
 That's not important right now.
 The important thing is that I'm writing `expect` statements that make sense to me because this will inform the coding decisions I make later.

-## You do: Add expectations to your code
+## You do: Add an expectation to your code

-You have two goals:
+- Pair-up with someone in groups of two to three.
+- Together, come up with an origional expectation!
+What would be something fun our snowman is able to do?

-- Write your own expectations that make sense in English...
+- Write down this expectations in plain English.
-- But is still valid Javascript (close all your parentheses, put semicolons where needed, etc)

-Consider: What variables do you need to test?
-From an English perspective, what names would it make sense for the different variables and methods to have?
+>Note: What names does it sense for the different variables/methods to have?
+The one who designs the spec, designs the code!

+**Take 5 minutes** to add the expectation to the suite on your own.
+Then...
-**Take 5 minutes** to add expectations yourself.
-Then, meet up with your group of 3 and take 5 minutes to review each others' expectations.
+**Take 5 minutes** to meet up with your group and review each others' expectations.

+>Note: If you have time left, pass your spec & repeat this process

 ## Refactor